 Bright Star Acres is a u-pick blueberry farm located in Kenton County, Kentucky.

-They will open for blueberry picking starting (TBD for 2023, likely June).
+They will open for blueberry picking starting at the end of June.

 Address: 3675 Alexander Road, Demossville, Kentucky 41033